Air Ambulance Repatriation Service - Worldwide

 Peace of mind

-Safety is also an important feature of the Learjet 45XR air ambulance.
-The aircraft is certified to the safety standards of modern airliners and is equipped with a satellite phone that enables the crew to maintain contact worldwide during the flight.
+Safety is also an important feature; our aircraft are certified to the safety standards of modern airliners and is equipped with a satellite phone that enables the crew to maintain contact worldwide during the flight.

 Ensuring the patient’s health remains stable during transport from pickup hospital to destination is a priority for EAA.
 Its air ambulance aircraft are crewed by a highly experienced medical team including a physician and a nurse.
 The teams are also multilingual, which allows them to communicate with patients, relatives and receiving medical staff – another essential factor in EAA’s mission to provide peace of mind to all involved in patient repatriation.